White House toughens Russia stance with new criticism, sanctions

 Trump himself ignored a question about the new sanctions Thursday during a short press availability in the Oval Office.
 He did respond to a question on the U.K. attack, saying it "certainly looks like the Russians were behind it."

+The president begrudgingly signed a bill last year that imposed sanctions on Russia, pressured by his Republican Party not to move on his own toward a warmer relationship with Moscow in light of Russian actions during the 2016 elections.
+Trump called the bill “seriously flawed — particularly because it encroaches on the executive branch’s authority to negotiate.”

-The sanctions announcement came shortly after the release of a joint statement from the U.S., UK, Germany, and France on Thursday morning in which the U.S. said it shared British assessments "that there is no plausible alternative explanation" to the military-grade nerve agent attack that almost killed former Russian spy Sergei Skripal and his daughter, adding that "Russia's failure to address the legitimate request by the government of the United Kingdom further underlines Russia's responsibility."
+The sanctions announcement came shortly after the release of a joint statement from the U.S., the U.K., Germany, and France on Thursday morning in which the U.S. said it shared British assessments "that there is no plausible alternative explanation" to the military-grade nerve agent attack on former Russian spy Sergei Skripal and his daughter, adding that "Russia's failure to address the legitimate request by the government of the United Kingdom further underlines Russia's responsibility."

-The White House's tough response on the chemical attack comes comes after an initially tepid one from the briefing room podium on Monday.
-Asked if the Trump administration shared the U.K.'s assessment that Russia was behind the attack, Press Secretary Sarah Huckabee Sanders offered "the fullest condemnation" of the "reckless, indiscriminate, and irresponsible" act — falling short of saying Russia was definitely behind it.
+The White House's tough response on the chemical attack comes after an initially tepid one from the briefing room lectern on Monday.
+Asked if the Trump administration shared the U.K.'s assessment that Russia was behind the attack, Press Secretary Sarah Huckabee Sanders offered "the fullest condemnation" of the "reckless, indiscriminate and irresponsible" act — falling short of saying Russia was definitely behind it.

 Just hours before his surprise firing-via-Twitter, outgoing Secretary of State Rex Tillerson broke with the administration on the issue, telling reporters traveling with him on an overseas trip that the poisoning attack "clearly came from Russia" and "certainly will trigger a response."